-There are single, regular, double, big, jumbo, mega, triple, family size, and now even a huge Charmin Forever roll!
+There are single, regular, double, big, jumbo, mega, triple, family-size, and now even a huge Charmin Forever roll!
 Huh!?
 Talk about confusing!
 So what are you supposed to do?

 2. Always calculate price per square foot.

-Since price per roll varies greatly by brand, the best way to calculate the price is per square foot.
-To do this, take the price of the toilet paper and divide by the total square feet, which is usually listed right on the package.
+Since the price per roll varies greatly by brand, the best way to calculate the price is per square foot.
+To do this, take the price of the toilet paper and divide it by the total square feet, which is usually listed right on the package.